avantikalal/covid-gene-expression/README.md

 _Methodological:_ Create a packaged reproducible pipeline in Docker to help scientists to easily treat their RNA-Seq data and for us if any new dataset comes out

-We have four main projects going on:
+We have four main projects going on.
 To summarize them :

 1. SARS-CoV-2 infection global analyses: will include global gene expression, functional and regulation of gene expression analyses.
 2. Human-virus interaction analyses : will try to search RNA-binding proteins that might be key in the interaction between human and SARS-CoV-2.